hellflame/argparse/README.md

 })
 ```

-The position of the PositionalArgument is quit flex, with not much restrictions, it's ok to be
+The position of the Positional Argument is quit flex, with not much restrictions, it's ok to be

-1. in the middle of arguments, `--play-list 2 xxxxxxxx --update`, if the argument before it is not an Array argument, won't parse `url` in this case: `--user-ids id1 id2 url --update`
+1. in the middle of other arguments, `--play-list 2 xxxxxxxx --update`.
+If the argument before it is an Array argument,  `url` will be treated as one of the Array argument: `--user-ids id1 id2 url --update`
-2. after another single value PositionalArgument, `--mode login username password` , the last `password` will be parsed as second PositionalArgument
+2. after another single value Positional Argument, `--mode login username password` , the last `password` will be regard as another Positional Argument

-So, use it carefully, it may __confuse__ (for the users), which is the same as Python Version of argparse
+So, use it carefully, it may __confuse__ (for the users), which is the same in argparse of Python Version.

-#### 6. ArgumentValidate
+#### 6. Argument Validation

-Provide `Validate` function to check each passed-in argument
+Provide `Validate` function to check every one of its argument

 ```go
 parser.Strings("", "url", &argparse.Option{